SSAgov/uef-usability-findings/uef-findings-round18.md

 #### **Pro Template Collapsible Panels**

-1. Four out of six participants had no issues with this pattern.
+1. Four out of six participants had no issues.
 2. Two participants expected to use an X icon to close the panels.
 3. One participant mentioned that the tooltip was very helpful.